ImageFlow / stock.adobe.com

 New year, new you!
 Right?

 I’ve been working from home for several years now.
 WP Buffs is an entirely distributed company, so we’re all working outside of the office.
 It has its definite advantages.
-I can work sitting down, laying down, standing up or even walking.
+I can work sitting down, lying down, standing up or even walking.
 I can make time to drop by the gym, get in a few circuits, and get back home to get some more work done.
 I don’t have to share a refrigerator with coworkers, so I can fill it with all kinds of healthy food and snacks.
 I can get up and stretch and it’s not weird because nobody can see me anyway.

 So, why is it so hard to live a healthy lifestyle if I have all of these opportunities?
 Because it’s so easy NOT to!
 So, here are 5 of the most common unhealthy habits that remote workers find themselves doing and some tips on how to avoid them.